Jessye Norman: Early life and musical education

 Norman was born in Augusta, Georgia, to Silas Norman, an insurance salesman, and Janie King-Norman, a schoolteacher.
-She was one of five children in a family of amateur musicians; her mother and grandmother were both pianists, and her father sang in a local choir.
-All siblings learned to play the piano early.
-Norman attended Charles T. Walker Elementary School, and proved to be a talented singer as a young child, singing gospel songs at Mount Calvary Baptist Church at the age of four.
-There she was greatly influenced by the singing of two women, Mrs. Golden and Sister Childs.
-At the age of seven she entered her first vocal competition, placing third only because of a memory slip in the second stanza of the hymn "God Will Take Care of You".
+She was one of five children in a well-to-do Black family of amateur musicians; her mother and grandmother were both pianists, and her father sang in a local choir.
+Norman and all of her siblings received piano lessons as children.
+Norman attended Charles T. Walker Elementary School.
+She proved to be a talented singer as a young child, singing gospel songs at Mount Calvary Baptist Church at the age of four.
+At church, she was greatly influenced by the singing of two women, Mrs. Golden and Sister Childs.
+At the age of seven, she entered her first vocal competition, placing third because of a memory slip in the second stanza of the hymn "God Will Take Care of You".
 She later said in interviews, "I guess He has taken care of me.
 That was my last memory slip in public."

 When Norman was nine she was given a radio for her birthday and soon discovered the world of opera through the weekly broadcasts of the Metropolitan Opera, which she listened to every Saturday.
 She started listening to recordings of Marian Anderson and Leontyne Price, both of whom Norman credited as inspiring figures in her career.
 She received her first formal vocal coaching from Rosa Harris Sanders Creque, who was her music teacher at A. R. Johnson Junior High School.
 She continued to take voice lessons privately with Ms. Sanders Creque while attending Lucy C. Laney Senior High School in downtown Augusta.
 (Note: She took voice lessons from her teacher and mentor Rosa Harris Sanders who recognized early on that Jessye's voice was special.
 It was Mrs. Sanders who arranged her audition at Howard University which secured her a scholarship.
 When Norman's father died, the family wanted her to leave school and come home.
 Mrs. Sanders arranged for a benefit concert in Augusta so Norman could stay in school.)